 Another effective method are skin grafts and flap surgeries.
 Skin graft surgeries and flap surgeries are major inpatient procedures that are performed under general anesthesia.
 Healing may take several weeks, or even months.
 With a graft, a section of skin from one part of the body (the donor site) is removed and used to cover the injured area.
 Most grafts are successful, but sometimes they do not take.

 Full Thickness Flap surgery is complex and involves taking not only skin, but underlying fat and blood vessels (and sometimes muscle) to use at the injured site.
 In general, flap surgery results in a better appearance than skin grafts.

 Laser treatment has also proven to be successful in treating scars.
 The pulsed-dye laser has been showing some signs of success in lessening the appearance of surgical scarring.
 Treatment usually begins as soon as the stitches are removed and repeated monthly.

 Silicone gel and silicone gel sheeting are treatments that have proven effective for improving the appearance of both fresh and long-standing scars.
 Silicone gel is a thick liquid applied to the affected area.
 Silicone gel sheeting is a treated, fabric-like sheet that covers the scar.

 Studies have shown that the gel and gel sheeting, applied for 12 to 24 hours per day for at least two months, resulted in significant improvement in appearance, as well as lessening the recurrence of hypertrophic scars.

-For more information on scar treatment and revision, please contact our specialized staff at The Centre, P.C. to schedule your consultation.
+If you are considering scar treatment and revision and live in the Mishawaka, Elkhart, or South Bend areas of Indiana, please contact our specialized staff at The Centre, P.C. to schedule your consultation.